The aftermath of any DIY painting project is usually what to do with leftover tins of paint.

 TOP TIP: Thinking of buying paint from a discount store?

-Those heavily discounted tins of paint have a shelf life, just like food, so when you paint with them, you will end up paying MORE and you will need twice the amount of paint than if you had gone to a reputable hardware store.
+Those heavily discounted tins of paint, as we mentioend above, have a shelf life, just like food, so when you paint with them, you will end up paying MORE and you will need twice the amount of paint than if you had gone to a reputable hardware store.

-This photo clearly shows what happens when old paint is left for around 2 years, with the lid firmly closed.
+This photo clearly shows what happens when old part used paints are left for around 2 years with the lid firmly closed.

 As you can see the paint has solidified and the liquids in the paint have separated.